 1) Try and relax – an informed buyer, one that understands the market, neighborhoods, appreciation, risks, rewards, and ownership satisfaction will still be able to find a home.
 Sellers, stay clear in your purpose and honest with the information and, you too, will be successful.

-2) Traditionally inventory starts to ramp up in March – obviously there are people selling their homes now and properties to see.
+2) Traditionally inventory starts to ramp up in the spring - obviously, there are people selling their homes now and properties to see.
 In fact, there may even be your dream house available right now.
 Buyers, use this early part of the season wisely; investigate neighborhoods and cultivate a reasonable “wish” list.
+Try and track what the “deltas” are between list price and sold price.
 Sellers, spruce up your home, fix things that need fixing with good trades people, and don’t be afraid to paint the inside of the house if it needs it – first impressions are still very important.

 3) Watch the rates – if things inch up that could be the start of something.

 As always – feel free to call me or email me directly to talk about your buying or selling needs.